 RB4 2020 IN: Certain concrete reinforcing bar

-Concerning the initiation of an investigation into the dumping of certain concrete reinforcing bar originating in or exported from Oman and Russia.
+Concerning the preliminary determination with respect to the dumping of certain concrete reinforcing bar originating in or exported from Oman and Russia.

-Pursuant to subsection 31(1) of the Special Import Measures Act, the Canada Border Services Agency initiated an investigation on December 4, 2020, respecting the alleged injurious dumping of certain concrete reinforcing bar originating in or exported from Oman and Russia.
+Pursuant to subsection 38(1) of the Special Import Measures Act, the Canada Border Services Agency made a preliminary determination on March 4, 2021 respecting the dumping of certain concrete reinforcing bar originating in or exported from Oman and Russia.

 On this page